Patchcoat/OpsAndTacticsOpenReference/README.md

 ##  Contributors

 If you wish to contribute to this project make a pull request.
-The issue tracker is meant to track features and bugs.

 Ops and Tactics is written by Sweet Soul Bro !!H5XdMKmBv5G and any who wish to contribute to the system should contact him.
 More information can be found at www.opsandtactics.com.